LDoni/AmpWrap/README.md

 ## Nanopore Workflow
 1. Initial quality control with [FastQC](https://github.com/s-andrews/FastQC) and QC report generation with [MultiQC](https://github.com/MultiQC/MultiQC)
-2. Primer removal with [Porechop](https://github.com/rrwick/Porechop).
-The use of **Porechop** is optional and depends on the `trimming_method` parameter in the config file.
+2. Adapters removal with [Porechop](https://github.com/rrwick/Porechop) or [Porechop_ABI](https://github.com/bonsai-team/Porechop_ABI).
+The use of **Porechop** is optional and depends on the `--trimming` parameter.
+3. Primers removal with [Cutadapt](https://github.com/marcelm/cutadapt).
+The use of **Cutadapt** is optional and depends on the `--cutadapt-forward` and  `--cutadapt-reverse` parameters.
-3. Filtering reads by length with [NanoFilt](https://github.com/wdecoster/nanofilt)
+4. Filtering reads by length and quality with [NanoFilt](https://github.com/wdecoster/nanofilt)
-4. Post-filtering quality control with [FastQC](https://github.com/s-andrews/FastQC) and QC report generation with [MultiQC](https://github.com/MultiQC/MultiQC)
+5. Post-filtering quality control with [FastQC](https://github.com/s-andrews/FastQC) and QC report generation with [MultiQC](https://github.com/MultiQC/MultiQC)
-5. Taxonomic classification and abundance estimation with [EMU](https://github.com/treangenlab/emu)
+6. Taxonomic classification and abundance estimation with [EMU](https://github.com/treangenlab/emu)

 ## Troubleshooting
 If you encounter issues during installation or execution, check the following: